-B vitamins for memory
+Vitamin B complex for memory

+Vitamin B complex are also important for memory.
 B vitamins are needed for energy production in brain cells and have beneficial effects on mood and clarity of thought.
 Vitamin B6, vitamin B12 and folic acid also lower blood levels of homocysteine, a harmful amino acid which can damage arteries and impair blood flow to the brain.
 Folic acid in particular may help to slow the age-related decline in memory and thinking power.

 Analysis of the results from five trials suggest that B vitamin supplements have moderate beneficial effects on memory, but not on general cognitive function.
 Their effectiveness may relate to your omega-3 status, however.

 Oxford scientists have found that, in people with Alzheimer’s disease, taking high dose B vitamins (800 mcg folic acid, 20 mg vitamin B6 and 500mcg vitamin B12) slows the progression of brain shrinkage by 40% compared with placebo – but only if blood levels of omega-3 fatty acids were also high.